Plan2Thrive

 Goal setting and personalised planning

-Practical life-skill support
+Practical life skills support

-Community access: help with transport, appointments, shopping and connecting to local services.
+Transport - appointments, shopping and connecting to local services.

-Employment and education: resume support, job-search assistance, workplace skills coaching and liaison with training providers.
+Employment and education: resume support, job search assistance, workplace skills coaching and liaison with training providers.

 Mentoring and goal progression

-Provide ongoing encouragement, role-modelling and constructive feedback.
+Provide ongoing encouragement, role modelling and constructive feedback.

 Break larger goals into manageable steps and celebrate progress.